Disclaimer: This post may contain affiliate links. If you make a purchase through them, we may earn a commission at no extra cost to you.

 What Is the Difference Between Consent Mode Version 1 and 2?

-The difference between Consent Mode v1 and v2 is the introduction of two new parameters in version 2:
+The difference between v1 and v2 is the introduction of two new parameters in version 2:

 - ad_user_data: This parameter sets consent for sending user data related to advertising to Google.